symfony/symfony-docs/components/serializer.rst

     $serializer->serialize($something, 'csv', $contextBuilder->toArray());

+.. versionadded:: 6.1

+    Context builders were introduced in Symfony 6.1.

 .. note::

     The Serializer component provides a context builder for each :ref:`normalizer <component-serializer-normalizers>`
     and :ref:`encoder <component-serializer-encoders>`.

-    You can also create custom context builders to deal with your context values.
-Read more at :doc:`/serializer/custom_context_builders`.
+    You can also :doc:`create custom context builders </serializer/custom_context_builders>` to deal with your context values.

 Skipping ``null`` Values
 ------------------------